Blaze-69/dbms_project/README.md

 flutter pub get
 ```

-### Start Server
+### Start web app

-- Go to the terminal and start server.
+- Go to the terminal and run.

 ```sh
 flutter run
 ```

-- Press CTRL-C to shut the server down.
+- Press CTRL-C to shut the WebApp down.

 ### HOSTED ON FIREBASE